The idea to write this seems hilarious for me. Because to be honest, “positive” is not something I would describe myself.

 And I told one of my friends about it.
 How I feel sad whenever I prove my cynic self right.
-And my friend told me this… really amazing thing:
+And my friend told me this… really simple yet amazing thing:

 “Then one of your goals in life would be to prove your cynic self wrong, right?”

 The moment he said that, I was instantly filled with this purpose.

 I mean.
 I wouldn’t call it the Ultimate Purpose of My Life™.
 The world didn’t turn upside down.
 I didn’t discover the fountain of youth.
 I wasn’t enlightened the way Buddha was.

 Something that won’t keep my entire mind submerged beneath the murky waters that my cynic self so lovingly dwells.
 Like a grumpy old troll who lives under the bridge.

 I’ll have to tell you, though: being an optimist and creating a positive mindset is slightly different.

 I mean, think about it.
 I would never call myself an optimist because it’s not something ingrained in me.
 That’s just not who I am.
 I’m still a cynic; I’m just trying to build myself a positive perspective.
 And yes, you can be an optimistic cynic, Psychology Today said so!

 So here I am: a self-proclaimed cynic building a positive mindset for a year or so, sharing to you the reasons why I chose to have one.

 1 | It does not mess up with your thinking — and your health